 Both Expensive and Cheap Clothes Help Someone Making a Living

-Unless you are a heiress, married rich, won the lottery or became a billionair due your own hard work, you don’t buy a $4000 designer bag, a pair of $2000 shoes and a $5000 coat on a Saturday shopping trip on 5th Avenue or Avenue des Champs Elysées.
-Most likely, just doing one of those purchuases would automatically block your credit card.
+Unless you are a heiress, married Rich, won the lottery or became a billionaire due your own hard work, you don’t buy a $4000 designer bag, a pair of $2000 shoes, and a $5000 coat on a Saturday shopping trip on 5th Avenue or Avenue des Champs Elysées.
+Most likely, just one of those purchases would automatically block your credit card.

 - Saving for the lust piece by putting a fraction of the monthly fashion budget aside,

-- Or buying them second hand in a conseignment or thrift store or online on eBay and alike.
+- Or buying them second hand in consignment or thrift store or on eBay and alike.

 Actually, I do both.

 Unlike in a regular store, you cannot go in to buy a particular item.
-It’s no secret to score high on eBay requires patiences.
-Scoring high in a conseignment store or thrift-store requires regular browsing.
-It can be time consuming unless you apply some time-saving strategies for thrifting.
+It’s no secret to score high on eBay requires patience to find what you are looking for.
+The same is true for thrift and consignment stores.
+Scoring high in a consignment store or thrift-store requires regular browsing.

-Like you try to avoid mistakes when shopping the sales, it’s important to know when to splurge or bargain.
-Only buy items that fit you and your personal style.
-Otherwise you end up with a stuffed closet and you are not wearing the clothes you have.
-Reacll:Closet space is real estate.
-Don't waste it. #styletip Click To Tweet
+It’s important to know when to splurge or bargain when thrifting.
+Like avoiding mistakes when shopping the sales, you need to know which designer brands to look for at thrift stores, and what to buy.
+Only buy items that fit you size-wise, and that are your personal style.
+Otherwise you end up with a stuffed closet, and you are not wearing the clothes you have.
+Recall:

-It doesn’t matter that that Chanel skirt suit is $200 when you are a California Casual or Bohemian Style gal.
-It also doesn’t do you any good, when it is too tight or two sizes too large.
-In these cases, alterations are impossible.Only buy pieces that you can't wait to wear. #shoppingtip Click To Tweet
+In other words: You don’t need that $200 Chanel skirt suit when you are a California Casual style fashionista or Bohemian Style gal.
+That Chanel skirt also fails to do you any good, when it is too tight or two sizes too large.

 - Anne Klein